Low-scale leptogenesis and dark matter in a three-loop radiative seesaw model: Abstract

 \section{Abstract}

 We show that three open questions in particle physics and cosmology: the origin of neutrino mass, the identity of dark matter, and the origin of the baryon asymmetry of the universe can be explained simultaneously in the three-loop seesaw model proposed by Krauss, Nasri, and Trodden.
-We present an explicit benchmark point in the parameter space that satisfies all observational constraints.
-This scenario predicts a slepton-like particle lighter than $129$~GeV that can be probed by future collider experiments.
+We discuss the difficulty of successful leptogenesis with three right-handed neutrinos, and we propose a scenario with four right-handed neutrinos that satisfies all observational constraints.
+This scenario predicts a sleptonlike particle as light as a few hundreds GeV that can be probed by future collider experiments.

 \begin{flushleft} EPHOU-22-022, KU-PH-033 \end{flushleft}